-Recognize WESTON 7 as a Mixed-Use and Highly Urban Community - WESTON 7 will be recognized as a highly urban, vibrant mixed-use community with a distinct, definable identity and a balanced mixture of places to live, work, learn and play all served by a multi-modal transportation network that is connected to the entire Region.
-WESTON 7 will be planned to fulfill its defined role within the City's hierarchy of urban centres and corridors.
+Principle 1 Recognize WESTON 7 as a Vibrant Urban Community - WESTON 7 will be recognized as a highly urban, vibrant mixed-use community with a distinct, definable identity and a balanced mixture of places to live, work, learn and play all served by a multi-modal transportation network that is connected to the entire Region.
+WESTON 7 will be planned to fulfill its defined role as a Primary Centre within the City's hierarchy of urban centres and corridors.
+WESTON 7 will be clearly subordinate to the function and scale of the VMC.

-Promote Intensification - New development in WESTON 7 will support the ongoing evolution of the City's urban structure of diverse mixed-use centres and corridors.
-New development will recognize existing development patterns, while supporting an evolution to a higher density, more compact, walkable and transit-supportive development pattern.
-New development will be efficient, and will be provided with municipal infrastructure systems and community services in a cost-effective and fiscally responsible manner.

-Provide a Full Range and Mix of Land Uses - WESTON 7 will be a complete community.
-It will be welcoming and inclusive, providing a full range of opportunities for educational, recreational, cultural, social and public service facilities and a Pedestrian Realm Network that will be accessible to everyone, for all to enjoy.
-Policies will ensure that WESTON 7 remains a high end office cluster and shopping district within an expanding high-rise residential community.
-WESTON 7 will be an important location for investment in residential, commercial, institutional, cultural, entertainment and context appropriate higher density forms of development.

-Provide a Full Range of Housing Options - WESTON 7 will provide higher density housing options that meet the social, health, economic and well-being requirements of future residents, including additional needs housing and needs arising from demographic changes and employment opportunities.
-The range and mixture of housing options will accommodate a full spectrum of households, including housing options that meet the economic and affordability requirements of a growing and diverse population.

-Promote High Quality Design - High quality urban design will support the importance of this highly urban, vibrant and mixed-use community within the structure of the City.
+- Principle 2 Support Intensification New development in WESTON 7 will support the ongoing evolution of the City's urban structure of diverse mixed-use centres and corridors.
+New development will support an evolution to a higher density, more compact, walkable and transit-supportive development pattern.
+New development will be efficient, and will be provided with municipal infrastructure systems and public service facilities in a cost-effective and fiscally responsible manner. - Principle 3 Ensure WESTON 7 is a Complete Community WESTON 7 will be a complete community.
+It will be welcoming and inclusive, providing a full range of opportunities for public service facilities and Pedestrian Realm and Active Transportation Networks that will be accessible to everyone, for all to enjoy.
+WESTON 7 will be an important location for investment in residential, commercial, institutional, cultural, entertainment and context appropriate higher density forms of development. - Principle 4 Provide a Full Range of Housing Options WESTON 7 will provide a range of housing options that meet the social, health, economic and well-being requirements of future residents, including additional needs housing and needs arising from demographic changes and employment opportunities.
+The range and mixture of housing options will accommodate a full spectrum of households, including housing options that meet the economic and affordability requirements of a growing and diverse population. - Principle 5 Promote High Quality Design High quality urban design will support the importance of this highly urban, vibrant and mixed-use community within the structure of the City.
 New development will demonstrate high quality urban design that contributes to the recognition of WESTON 7 as a beautiful and successful mixed-use and highly urban community.
 Adjacent low-rise residential communities will be protected from the impacts of high-rise development forms.
 Public parks, buildings and infrastructure will set the standard and will define the quality of development that is expected.

 Be a Healthy and Diverse Community - WESTON 7 will be a healthy community that is accessible, connected and inclusive with a diversity of mobility options and a range of housing options.
-Amenities and services, including the Pedestrian Realm Network, will be close to where people live and will be connected through a comprehensive active transportation system.
+Amenities and services, including the Pedestrian Realm Network, will be close to where people live and will be connected through a comprehensive Active Transportation Network.
 WESTON 7 will be a community where diversity is celebrated, residents are engaged, socially connected, and have equitable access to housing, support services and cultural activities.

-Respond to a Changing Climate - WESTON 7 will respond to a changing climate by promoting intensified and high density development in support of an evolving high order transit system and robust active transportation network.
+Respond to a Changing Climate - WESTON 7 will respond to a changing climate by promoting intensified and higher density development in support of an evolving transit system and robust Active Transportation Network.
 Policies will identify a host of opportunities to promote green building technologies and green infrastructure emplacement.

-Establish Integrated Pedestrian Realm + Active Transportation Networks - Active transportation planning will be integrated with the Pedestrian Realm Network to ensure development includes a robust system of publicly accessible open spaces and supports an enhanced level of active transportation modes, including walking and cycling.
-The Pedestrian Realm and Active Transportation Networks will be recognized as a highly interconnected, safe and conveniently located.
+Establish Integrated Pedestrian Realm + Active Transportation Networks - Active Transportation planning will be integrated with the Pedestrian Realm Network to ensure development includes a robust system of publicly accessible open spaces and supports an enhanced level of Active Transportation modes, including walking and cycling.
+The Pedestrian Realm and Active Transportation Networks will be recognized as highly interconnected, safe and conveniently located.